endless-sky/endless-sky-wiki/WritingConversations.md

     [<endpoint> | goto <label>]
 ```

-Any line of the conversation that does not begin with one of the special keywords (`label`, `name`, `choice`, `branch`, `apply`, or `scene`) is an ordinary text node.
+Any line of the conversation that does not begin with one of the special keywords (`label`, `name`, `choice`, `branch`, `action`, or `scene`) is an ordinary text node.
 In most cases, you will want to enclose the text in backticks so that you can use quotation marks inside it without confusing the parser:

 ```js
     `You tell the bartender, "The pirates said, 'Give us all your cargo!'"`